telerik/reporting-docs/knowledge-base/manipulate-table-rows-based-on-their-position-in-the-physical-page.md

                 heightProp = TypeDescriptor.GetProperties(m)["Height"];
             }

-            return Unit.Mm((long)heightProp.GetValue(m) / 100.0).ChangeType(UnitType.Inch).Value;
+            return Unit.Mm((long)heightProp.GetValue(m) / 100.0).ChangeType(UnitType.Inch).Value;// the Measurements are internally kept in hundreds of millimeters, hence the division
         }
     }
 }
 ```

-The first for-cycle in the __pageHeaderSection1_ItemDataBinding__ event handler is used to skip the table headers.
+* The first for-cycle in the __pageHeaderSection1_ItemDataBinding__ event handler is used to skip the table headers.
 Their count should be known apriori and is stored in the _columnHeaderRowCount_ field of the report class.
-The second for-cycle is the one that iterates over the data rows and their items (only _TextBoxes_ for simplicity) and sets their background color.
+* The second for-cycle is the one that iterates over the data rows and their items (only _TextBoxes_ for simplicity) and sets their background color.
 All table rows (header and detail) are stored in the same collection, therefore we use the same indexer for the two cycles.
-The [PropertyDescriptor](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.propertydescriptor?view=netframework-4.8) _heightProp_ stores the measured height of the TextBox in the corresponding table cell.
+* The [PropertyDescriptor](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.propertydescriptor?view=netframework-4.8) _heightProp_ stores the measured height of the TextBox in the corresponding table cell.
 The height is returned by the _GetMeasuredHeight_ method in inches.
-The height of the rows is accumulated until the total height exceeds the available height of the page (_availableHeight_).
+* The height of the rows is accumulated until the total height exceeds the available height of the page (_availableHeight_).
 At this point the row should be transferred to a new page and its color should be reset - controlled by the Boolean field _useMainColor_.
-The _processingReportInstance_ field is used to avoid multiple identical modifications of the same report item properties.
+* The _processingReportInstance_ field is used to avoid multiple identical modifications of the same processing report instance properties.